hakkd/ChoreAssign/README.md

 - As a user, I want to be able to assign chores to individual household members
 - As a user, I want to be able to remove/edit chores assigned to household members
 - As a user, I want to be able to view the chores assigned to each household member
-- As a user, I want to be able to view all household members and the chores assigned to them, with frequency, in a table format
+- As a user, I want to be able to view all household members and the chores assigned to them
 - As a user, I want to be able to view the total weekly/monthly time required for chores assigned to a household member